theemo-tokens/theemo/packages/figma-theemo/README.md

 <img src="assets/artwork.png">

-# Figma Plugin: Style References
+# Figma Plugin: Theemo

-Figma plugin to reference styles.
+Figma plugin to automate your styles.
 It's main purpose is to allow you to have an origin style mapped to a reference style, which will kept in sync with the origin style.